Life is like a wheel… and it will run your ass over if you don't watch out

 Yeah yeah.
 I know.
 China.
 If you can find a USA-made portable pump that runs directly on a 48v power source, feel free to drop me a line and I’ll add it in here.
 As it stands, there are only a very few such pumps readily visible on the market and they are all from the Far East.
 I have used them a half dozen times without incident.
 Will they last forever?
 Good question.
 I do still carry my hand pump just in case.

 DIY a Battery Plug

 As you may have noticed from the pictures, the pump has an odd plug on it.
-What you want to be able to do is plug straight into your battery, and to do that you are going to have to get your hands dirty.
+What you want to do is plug straight into your main battery.
+To do that you are going to have to get your hands dirty.
 From here on, I’ll give a step-by-step on how to make this happen.

 Step 1: Snip off the plug

 This one is pretty simple.
 Take a pair of scissors and snip off the plug.